PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 * [Dell Windows XP SP2 Home Reinstallation ISO](https://archive.org/details/dell-xp-home-sp-2)
 * [Dell Windows XP SP2 Media Center Reinstallation ISO](https://archive.org/details/xp-mce-sp-2)

-I have tested installation of the three ISOs in a Virtual Machine but as this is an unofficial source and should be used with caution.

 The ISO Checksums can be used to ensure a complete download but these do not match official Dell or Microsoft records as they would have been created from a CD/DVD by an end user:

 |ISO|sha256 ISO Checksum|